-In the latest of our series, Chris Wagstaff has emailed us with his experience of participating on the White Water Rafting and Chitwan Safari trips – part of the Oyster volunteer programme in Nepal.
+In the latest of our series, Chris Wagstaff has emailed us with his experience of participating on the White Water Rafting and Chitwan Safari trips – both of which can be added to the Oyster volunteer programme in Nepal.
 Here’s what he had to say…

 White Water Rafting

 Three hours on the bus from Kathmandu brought us to our start point with Ratna (our guide) looking after us.
 After lunch on the beach (bread and noodles!) we set off in our boat… Our first day consisted of four hours of rafting and there were plenty of rapids to keep us occupied.
 The highlight of the rafting that day was a series of grade three rapids, these were pretty good fun even though I feel off on the last one.
 No harm done though as the safety kayaker was on hand to help.
 Towards the end of our day we reached a point where we could all take a leap into the river from a rock-face, a great final adrenaline rush of the day.

 After a great afternoon we reached our lodge on the riverside where we would be spending the night.
 The rest of the afternoon was split between relaxing in the small bar/lounge area of the camp or playing volleyball with our rafting guides by the river.
 There was a real holiday atmosphere for the whole day and it was nice to unwind.

 Chitwan National Park Safari

 We arrived at our lodge in Chitwan in the late afternoon, having travelled from the rafting site.
 Our first activity was a local village walk, which gave us a great view of the local area and included a visit to an elephant sanctuary.
 After dinner we enjoyed a cultural dance show by a local community group of Tharu people.
 The stick dances were amazing and Sophie and Laura got up on stage with the dancers for the final act.
 They’re drama and dance students, what did I expect!